NHSDigital/Smoking-Drinking-and-Drug-Use-Report-Code/README.md

 │   ├───sddR                                - Contains all the R code used in the package, see the README within for details │   │
+│   ├───utilities                           - This module contains all the main modules used to create the publication │   │   ├───field_definitions
+│   │   │       derivations.py              - Contains every derived field in the publication as a function
+│   │   │       exclusion_flags.py          - Contains every exclusion field used to filter the data
+│   │   │
+│   │   ├───processing                      - Contains the main functions code used to manipulate data and produce outputs │   │   │       processing.py               - Defines the main functions used to manipulate data and produce outputs │   │   │       processing_exclusions.py    - Defines the main functions used to filter out data using the exclusion flags │   │   │
-│   ├───utilities                           - This module contains all the main modules used to create the publication │   │   │   chapters.py                     - Defines the output excel files, which tables are in each and their names │   │   │   data_import.py                  - Contains functions for reading in the .SAV files │   │   │   derivations.py                  - Contains every derived field in the publication as a function │   │   │   difference.py                   - Contains functions used to check the difference between tables │   │   │   logger_config.py                - The configuration functions for the publication logger
+│   │   │   chapters.py                     - Defines the output excel files, which tables are in each and their names │   │   │   data_import.py                  - Contains functions for reading in the .SAV files
+│   │   │   difference.py                   - Contains functions used to check the difference between tables
+│   │   │   logger_config.py                - The configuration functions for the publication logger
 │   │   │   metadata.py                     - Functions used to save and manipulate the metadata of the .SAV files │   │   │   parameters.py                   - Contains parameters that define the how the publication will run
-│   │   │   processing.py                   - Defines the main functions used to manipulate data and produce outputs
 │   │   │   publication.py                  - Contains functions used to create publication ready outputs
 │   │   │   stats.py                        - Contains the Python statistical functions
 │   │   │   stats_R.py                      - Contains the Python functions that call R statistical functions